jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pii-leakage-whitehat/index.md

 [here](https://www.brighttalk.com/webcast/11691/387589)) in a blog post (link [here](https://www.whitehatsec.com/blog/mobile-security-app-titude-best-practices-for-secure-app-design-and-data-privacy/)):
-“Mobile app owners and developers are receiving a failing grade on due diligence to protecting consumer data.”
+"Mobile app owners and developers are receiving a failing grade on due diligence to protecting consumer data."

 There are different means by which information can be collected today to identify a particular individual.
 People are continually registering for